-The Home Buyer submits that:

-- a.
-The surface repair to the countertop by a contractor failed due to poor workmanship. - b.
-There was damage to existing flooring in the hallway following repairs, due to poor workmanship. - c.
-"Micro crackling" to upstairs bedrooms and bathrooms has not been resolved. - d.
-The bath is "dropped" and there is a "loud creaking bathroom". - e.
-The failed replacement to the front door continues to cause issues. - f.
-The Home Builder does not investigate reported issues. - g.
-Complaints are investigated by the same staff the complaint is against.
+The Home Buyer submits that the surface repair to the countertop by a contractor failed due to poor workmanship; there was damage to existing flooring in the hallway following repairs, due to poor workmanship; "micro crackling" to upstairs bedrooms and bathrooms has not been resolved; the bath is "dropped" and there is a "loud creaking bathroom" and the failed replacement to the front door continues to cause issues.
+The Home Buyer further asserts that the Home Builder does not investigate reported issues and complaints are investigated by the same staff the complaint is against.

-The Home Builder submits that:

-- h.
-It offered to replace the worktop or cover the Home Buyer's costs in doing so. - i.
-If offered to cover the cost of replacing the flooring on receipt of quotes from the Home Buyer. - j.
-It offered to inspect the micro cracking to the landing and the creaking in the bathroom. - k.
-The front door was replaced and adjusted.
-The issue was now resolved. - I. It closed issues when they were completed; however, there was no evidence to support this.
-These were reopened on request from the Home Buyer as necessary and training issued to ensure this does not happen again. - m.
-Its complaints policy is provided to all customers.
-An independent review of the complaint was conducted for fairness and impartiality. - n.
-The Home Buyer's vulnerabilities were recorded
+The Home Builder submits that it offered to replace the worktop or cover the Home Buyer's costs in doing so; to cover the cost of replacing the flooring on receipt of quotes from the Home Buyer and to inspect the micro cracking to the landing and the creaking in the bathroom.
+They add that the front door was replaced and adjusted and the issue is now resolved.
+The Home Builder adds that it closed issues when they were completed; however, there was no evidence to support this and so issues were reopened on request from the Home Buyer as necessary, and training issued to ensure this does not happen again.
+Further, its complaints policy is provided to all customers.
+An independent review of the complaint was conducted for fairness and impartiality and that the Home Buyer's vulnerabilities were recorded.

 It is not disputed there post completion defects at the Property.
-In consideration of the communications between the parties, I am persuaded that the aftersales service was made accessible by the Home Builder and that the Home Buyer was aware of who to contact at the Home Builder in relation to this service.
-In further consideration of my remit, in relation to deciding on defects, I do not find there to be any breach of section 4.1 of the Code.
+In consideration of the communications between the parties, the adjudicator was persuaded that the aftersales service was made accessible by the Home Builder and that the Home Buyer was aware of who to contact at the Home Builder in relation to this service.
+In relation to deciding on defects, the adjudicator did not find there to be any breach of section 4.1 of the Code.